Games with coworkers

 Games with coworkers without making it weird.

-The games that work with coworkers are not party games and not corporate icebreakers.
-They are short, easy to compare afterwards, and create the kind of small moment that turns colleagues into a team.
-Halftime makes that a daily ritual: one game opens for the team, people play between meetings, and the result becomes a shared piece of office conversation.
+The games that work with coworkers are not party games or corporate icebreakers.
+They are short, work-safe, and easy to compare afterwards.
+Halftime makes that a daily ritual.

 Two minutes